willbraun11/PortlandPD/README.md

 ## Data Pipeline <a name="data_pipeline"></a>
 This study pertains to the "Dispatched Calls" data-set from the Portland PD which contains 7 .csv files each containing 14 columns.
 When combined, the datasets contained approximately 1.8 million rows - with each row representing one dispatched police call.
+Dispatch data ranged from January 2012 to November 2019.
 Select columns are shown below:

 | Column | Description |
 |---|---|